-Local operations are forecast to remain constant at 65 percent of total general aviation aircraft operations and will continue to account for the larger number of general aviation operations.
+Local operations are forecast to decline from 46 percent of total general aviation aircraft operations to 42% of general aviation aircraft operations and will continue to account for the smaller number of general aviation operations at the airport.

 Itinerant Operations.
 Itinerant operations are conducted by aircraft that takeoff from one airport and land at another airport, or the reverse.
 They include the operations of aircraft based at the Airport and flights of other aircraft to and from the Airport.
 The itinerant operations at the Airport include aircraft based on the airport used for personal business and recreational activities traveling to other airports.